 |

 It's almost ten o'clock in the morning.
-We were greeted by a local tour guide, Mr Akin of Bosnian that accompanied us throughout 10 days in Balkan region.
-After boarded the provided bus and made our way to downtown Zagreb.
+Mr. Akin, a local tour guide from Bosnia, greeted us and accompanied us for 10 days throughout the Balkan region.
+After boarding the provided bus, we made our way to downtown Zagreb.
 We began our city tour on the first day.
-The first thing we noticed was that locals rarely wore masks, which made me felt alienated.
+The first thing we noticed was that locals rarely wore masks, which made me feel alienated.

 Then, we were introduced to Zagreb city guide, Ivana.
 She led us on the tour for an hour and another 45 minutes spare for our own time.
-We explored and ticked-off the Zagreb's old-town must-see as suggested in the itineraries.
-We've been told by her that Croatia will used Euro currency starting January next year.
-Their official currency was Croatian Kuna.
+We explored and ticked off Zagreb's old-town must-sees as suggested in the itineraries.
+She informed us that Croatia will transition to the euro currency in January of next year.
+They used the Croatian kuna as their official currency.

-The tour starts at Vlaška street heading to European square, where a city replica is situated.
-After a short explanation on the upper and lower town, we were brought to the on Ban Josip Jelačić Square.
-It easily recognized by the huge status in the middle of the square.
+The tour starts at Vlaška Street, heading to European Square, where a city replica is situated.
+After a short explanation of the upper and lower towns, we were taken to Ban Josip Jelačić Square.
+It is easily recognized by the enormous statue in the middle of the square.

 Then we continued north to the Dolac Market, passing through the Harmica.
-That was where we were recommended to change our money to Kuna.
-A small amount was enough as we only spent only one night in Zagreb.
-Since it was still early, not so many shops but we had good choices of fresh fruits with very reasonable prices.
+That was where we were recommended to change our money to kuna.
+A small amount was enough, as we only spent one night in Zagreb.
+Since it was still early, there were not so many shops, but we had plentiful choices of fresh fruits with very reasonable prices.
 We also bought some Zagreb souvenirs.

 |